Current Curriculum for 2013

-The Psy.D. program in clinical psychology includes sequential and structured training including required and elective coursework, supervised clinical experiences comprised of practica and internship, and the dissertation.
-Students enter the program in September, beginning with a two-day Initial Orientation and the first of six required bi-annual week-long Academic Meetings held in the Fall in Brattleboro, VT and in the Spring in Cincinnati, OH.
+The Doctor of Psychology (Psy.D.) program in clinical psychology includes sequential and structured training including required and elective coursework, supervised clinical experiences comprised of practica and internship, and the dissertation.
+Students enter the program in September, beginning with a two-day Initial Orientation (one day online and one day face-to-face) and the first of six (6) required bi-annual week-long Academic Meetings held in the Fall in Brattleboro and Spring in Cincinnati.

 During the first year, students attend two Academic Meetings (Fall and Spring) and face-to-face classes every other weekend.
-In years two and three students attend two bi-annual Academic Meetings and courses one weekend a month, as well as participating in hybrid and online classes.
-All weekend classes are held at the student's cohort location, either Brattleboro, VT or Cincinnati, OH.
+In years two and three students attend two bi-annual Academic Meetings and courses one weekend a month, as well as participating in online components of courses.
+All weekend classes are held at the student's cohort location, either Brattleboro or Cincinnati.
 All classroom and hybrid courses have some supplemental online component.

 The program trains its students to become skilled practitioners and scholars, adept at extracting ideas and approaches from the literature and applying these in their clinical work, as well as having the ability to conduct their own clinically relevant research.